Arokia-Bhavya/AwsSA/README.md

 - aurora global database is recommended .replication cross region takes less than 1 second
 - aurora ML enables you to add ML based predictions usecases are fraud detection,ads targetting
 - single aurora db cluster has 15 read replicas
+- create a backup from on permises percona and restore it
+- create new database cluster from running is aurora database cloning faster than copy snapshot.usecase creating staging from prod database

 ### Elasticache
 - Managed redis or memcached